The Top Four Things That You Need To Know About Hair Loss & Hair Growth

 Nutrition & hormones.

 Hormone fluctuations are notorious for interfering with hair health, which is why many women observe hair shedding during menopause and the postpartum period (i.e., when the female sex hormones take a major dip).
-The thyroid hormone is also frequently a culprit because thyroid health is largely involved in hair turnover.
+The thyroid hormone is also frequently a culprit because thyroid health is largely involved in hair turnover1.

 Nutrition and hormones often go hand in hand because proper nourishment is key to balancing hormone levels—but diet goes even further than that.
-Not only have nutritional deficits like iron and zinc been linked with hair loss, but research has also shown that the gut microbiome plays a role in hair growth.
+Not only have nutritional deficits like iron and zinc been linked with hair loss2, but research has also shown that the gut microbiome plays a role in hair growth.
 The microbes in our gut help to modulate inflammatory pathways, which affects the health of hair follicles.

 It's common knowledge that exposure to pollution is bad all around, but what's less talked about is the effect pollution has on our hair.
 In a 2019 study, researchers found that exposure to common air pollutants decreased the level of a specific protein in hair follicle cells responsible for fueling hair growth.

 Buildup—whether from oil, dirt, and sebum or from styling and hair care products—can lead to scalp irritation, which can lead to flaking, itching, and worse.
 Buildup around your hair follicles literally suffocates them and impedes hair growth.

 Some of these factors are more easily tackled than others, but the first step is recognizing which may be affecting you the most.
 From there, you can work on finding ways to shift your lifestyle—for instance, managing stress through practices like movement, talk therapy, and meditation or improving nutrient intake and hormone levels through diet.
 But adding in some supplemental products can also support the process.*